Opinion formation in time-varying social networks: The case of the naming game: Results and discussions

-\textit{Results from the control experiments:} For the purpose of control experiment, we create simulated versions for each of the four time-varying networks by constructing random edges of same number as in the real network in each 20s time interval.
-We play the naming game on these simulated networks.
-These types of networks resemble stochastic networks where edges randomly appear or disappear in each epoch.
 The behavior of the $N_w(t)$ and $N_d(t)$ (see fig~\ref{fig11}) are not in the lines of what we observe in the real counterparts.
 In all the simulated networks, the $N_w(t)$ and $N_d(t)$ behave similarly as in case of static Erd\H{o}s-R\'{e}nyi graphs~\cite{luca}.
+This differences in the NG dynamics is due to the fact that the link structure and the time correlation gets completely lost in synthetic network.
+This is well supported by the differences in degree distribution at different time instances ($t = T/4$, $t = T/2$, $t= 3T/4$ and $t = T$) for the real and synthetic network (see fig~\ref{fig11.9}).